awsker/Tes3MpPluginHelper/README.md

 # Tes3MpPluginHelper
 Windows based Graphical user interface for building a requiredDataFiles.json for a Tes3Mp server based on the currently selected plugins in OpenMW.
-I made this because I found it too cumbersome to update the plugin list with checksums manually when I added/changed plugins to use.
+I made this because I found it too cumbersome to update the plugin list with checksums manually when I added/changed my plugins list.

 The repository contains two projects.
 Tes3MpPluginHelper is a .NET Standard library for building a requiredDataFiles.json from the selected plugins found in a OpenMW config file.
 It could be used to build an application that can run under Linux and OSX (both not tested).